Pokecube-Development/pokecube/source/pokemobs/subpages/darmanitan.rst

 Description
 ============
-| Darmanitan is a fire/psychic Pokémob.
+| Darmanitan is a fire Pokémob.
 | Darmanitan evolves from :ref:`darumaka`.